Find the Best Grease Trap Cleaning Companies for Your Business

 Understanding Miami-Dade County's FOG Program

 Miami-Dade County operates a comprehensive Fats, Oils, and Grease (FOG) control program to prevent sewer overflows.
-At the heart of this program is the Grease Discharge Operating (GDO) Permit, which is mandatory for all food service establishments that discharge wastewater1 2.
+At the heart of this program is the Grease Discharge Operating (GDO) Permit, which is mandatory for all food service establishments that discharge wastewater.
 This isn't a one-time fee; it's an ongoing compliance obligation.
-The county requires that every establishment has an approved, properly sized, and fully operational grease interceptor or trap3 4.
+The county requires that every establishment has an approved, properly sized, and fully operational grease interceptor or trap.
 The permit ties your business to a set of rigorous operational standards, and simply having the device installed is only the first step.
 The real focus of DERM is on consistent, documented maintenance.

 Key Compliance Rules for Grease Interceptor Maintenance